pablodecm/phd_thesis/src/102_chapter_2.md

-very high position resolution, but their signal readout time and time resolution is not as good, thus a series of fast but resistive plate chambers (RPC) are positioned both in the barrel and the endcap sections, up pseudo-rapidities
+very high position resolution, but their signal readout time and time resolution is not as good, thus a series of fast but resistive plate chambers (RPC) are positioned both in the barrel and the endcap sections, up to pseudo-rapidities
 $|\eta| < 1.6$.

 ### Trigger and Data Acquisition {#sec:trigger}

-As discussed in Section [-@sec:pheno], the occurrence of relevant processes that can provide information about the physical properties of fundamental interactions in proton-proton collisions is purely stochastic given some initial conditions, plus their relative frequency is
+As discussed in Section [-@sec:pheno], the occurrence of relevant processes that may provide information about the physical properties of fundamental interactions in proton-proton collisions is purely stochastic given some initial conditions, plus their relative frequency is